Audi A3 (2012 – 2020) Review

 For outright economy the 1.6 TDI is best and according to the official NEDC figures returned more than 70mpg.
-The Real MPG average is 54.1mpg.
+In the real-world, it’s good for around 53mpg.

-According to Audi the designer of the interior was charged with essentially creating an interior similar to the luxury A8 but scaled down to fit in the A3.
+According to Audi, the interior designers were charged with essentially creating an interior similar to the luxury A8 but scaled down to fit in the A3.
 It has a similar upmarket feel to it and feels a cut above others, with more finesse and style than the interior of the BMW 1 Series.
-Small luxuries like having an electric parking brake rather than a conventional handbrake add to overall feeling of quality.
-This also means there's no handbrake to bash against the central armrest as in the old A3.
+Small luxuries like having an electric parking brake rather than a conventional handbrake add to the overall feeling of quality.
+This also means there's no handbrake to bash against the centre armrest as in the old A3.

-Impressively all models get an ultra thin colour display that electrically slides out of the dash.
-Higher spec models come with the MMI (Multi Media Interface) system with a central dial for controlling all the main functions like the stereo, sat nav and Bluetooth.
+Impressively, all models got an ultra thin colour display that electrically slides out of the top of the dash.
+Higher spec trim levels feature a MMI (Multi Media Interface) system with a central dial for controlling all the main functions like the stereo, navigation and Bluetooth.

 Top models even get MMI Navigation Plus which was first seen on the luxury A8.
 This includes a touchpad that allows you to actually write out letters and numbers with your finger which the sat nav will recognise.
 It can also be upgraded to include a WLAN hotspot which means passengers can access the internet on the move.
 Other options include a Bang & Olufsen stereo.

-Child seats that fit a Audi A3 (2012)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.
+Child seats that fit a Audi A3 (2012 – 2020)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.

 - Engines range from 1.0 TFSI to 2.0 TFSI 190 quattro S tronic